If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Surface Type

-But if you just have carpets, there’s not much reason to go for the Dyson V11 since the V10 works the same on carpets.
-It still does a great job on hard floors, so you can get your kitchen and bathroom floors clean in the meantime.
+If you primarily have carpets, there is little reason to splurge on the Dyson V11 since the V10 works incredibly well on rugs.
+It still cleans hard floors adequately, so your kitchen and bathroom will not be neglected.

-However, if you have a split of hard floors and carpets, then we definitely recommend the Dyson V11.
-It was built to work exceptionally with both carpets and hard floors.
-It has soft, anti-static carbon fiber filaments to pick up fine debris on hard floors — a feature that the V10 does not have.
+However, if you have a split of hard floors and carpets, I definitely recommend the Dyson V11.
+It was built to work exceptionally well with both surface types.

 Winner